swaroop-2007/face_recognition/README.md

 #Description

-This project is about recognising faces using simple face_recognition library.
+This project is about recognising faces using face_recognition library.
 The objective of the project is to match a face with available images accurately.
-The average success percentage is about 85%.
+The accuracy is 99.38% for this model using Labelled Faces in the wild dataset.

 To get started with the project execute the following command: